Taiwan's COVID-19 vaccine stocks more than doubled by Japan donation | Health

 Taiwan's COVID-19 vaccine stocks more than doubled by Japan donation

-Japan will deliver to Taiwan on Friday 1.24 million doses of AstraZeneca PLC's coronavirus vaccine for free, Foreign Minister Toshimitsu Motegi said, in a gesture that will more that double the amount of shots the island has received to date.
-Taiwan is battling a spike in domestic infections and has vaccinated only around 3% of its population.

-Japan will deliver to Taiwan on Friday 1.24 million doses of AstraZeneca PLC's coronavirus vaccine for free, Foreign Minister Toshimitsu Motegi said, in a gesture that will more that double the amount of shots the island has received to date.
+Japan will deliver to Taiwan on Friday 1.24 million doses of AstraZeneca PLC's coronavirus vaccine for free, Foreign Minister Toshimitsu Motegi said, in a gesture that will more than double the number of shots the island has received to date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)